fraunhoferfokus/fixmycity/Readme.md

 Disclaimer
 ==========
 The Software is provided as is without any warranty.
-Contact us at <famecontact@fokus.fraunhofer.de> in case of any questions or comments.
+Contact us at <info@pirateparty.gr> in case of any questions or comments.
 Please read [LICENSE file](LICENSE) before using the Software.
 Please contact us if you like to contribute to the project.

 License